Old German Baptist Brethren: Theology

 In general, the theological position of the OGBB can be diverse, and often represented geographically.
 A Doctrinal Treatise was published in 1952, primarily for the sake of young men who went abroad in Civilian Public Service camps or other work programs, and it presents many doctrinal distinctives of the OGBB; however it is not a creed or formal statement of faith to which members must subscribe, as members interpret and apply some of its various theological points differently.
 When asked for a creed, most Old German Baptist Brethren claim that the New Testament is the closest thing they have to a creed.

 Generally, the OGBB believe in Free Will, and that faith and baptism in the Lord Jesus Christ is required for salvation, to be followed by a life of literal obedience to His word (the result of that faith).
-When there is a question of applications for a specific issue or area of life for which Scripture has no clear mandate, the members gather once a year at their Annual Meeting and consider the issue in light of Scripture, past practices, and current contexts, then voice (or vote) on it, with a few chose leaders of the church counting the votes.
+When there is a question of applications for a specific issue or area of life for which Scripture has no clear mandate, the members gather once a year at their annual meeting and consider the issue in light of Scripture, past practices, and current contexts, then voice (or vote) on it, with a few chosen leaders of the church counting the votes.
 While the Brethren strive for unanimity in any decision, that is difficult to achieve, and often the vote is decided by a majority voice.
-If such cannot be reached, the issue is laid down (closed) or deferred until the following Annual Meeting.
+If such cannot be reached, the issue is laid down (closed) or deferred until the following annual meeting.
 These decisions are kept on record as "Minutes of the Annual Meeting", and referred back to for consideration when there is any significant deviation from them.
 They touch on many things, including dress, technology, political involvement, and entertainment.
 This Minute Book is kept in the homes of the members.

 The theological position of the OGBB was largely established by Peter Nead and William J. Shoup, both prolific Brethren authors and preachers.
 Nead, in particular, was a schooled Lutheran who converted to the Brethren and brought a refined system of teaching to the fellowship.
 Today the writings of Alexander Mack, R. H. Miller, Peter Nead, and the collected essays of Samuel Kinsey, along with the collected articles of the group's monthly periodical, "The Vindicator", form their most important doctrinal writings.
 A lively series of devotional and doctrinal essays continue to appear in the Vindicator each month.
 Ex-member Michael Hari contributed two widely circulated books of essays titled Brethren Thinking and One Faith in recent years.